MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/guarded-fabric-shielded-vm/guarded-fabric-troubleshoot-hgs.md

 > Applies to: Windows Server 2019, Windows Server (Semi-Annual Channel), Windows Server 2016

-This topic describes resolutions to common problems encountered when deploying or operating a Host Guardian Service (HGS) server in a guarded fabric.
+This article describes resolutions to common problems encountered when deploying or operating a Host Guardian Service (HGS) server in a guarded fabric.
 If you are unsure of the nature of your problem, first try running the [guarded fabric diagnostics](guarded-fabric-troubleshoot-diagnostics.md) on your HGS servers and Hyper-V hosts to narrow down the potential causes.

 ## Certificates